rrnyquist/ebenezer/_Scripture/ESV/54_I_Timothy.md

 Do not neglect the gift you have, which was given you by prophecy when the council of elders laid their hands on you. ^0414

-Practice these things, immerse yourself in them, so that all may see your progress. ^0415
+Practice these things, devote yourself to them, so that all may see your progress. ^0415

 Keep a close watch on yourself and on the teaching.
 Persist in this, for by so doing you will save both yourself and your hearers. ^0416

-Do not rebuke an older man but encourage him as you would a father, younger men as brothers, ^0501
+Do not rebuke an older man but encourage him as you would a father.
+Treat younger men like brothers, ^0501

-older women as mothers, younger women as sisters, in all purity. ^0502
+older women like mothers, younger women like sisters, in all purity. ^0502

 Honor widows who are truly widows. ^0503